How to Improve Your Conversation Skills (Even If You’re Shy)

 Making friends allows you to learn from the experience while also teaching you a lot about yourself.

-You might also like: Powerful affirmations to attract new and positive friends
+You might also like: Powerful Affirmations to Attract Positive and Supportive Friends

 You can always begin a conversation by asking a simple question.
 Where a person is from, what their specialty is, what university they attended, and so on.